a-tarasyuk/eslint-plugin-redundant-undefined/README.md

 ### Options

-- `followExactOptionalPropertyTypes` - Requires explicitly specifying `undefined` as a type for a parameter which is already optional &mdash; this provides the correct semantics for people who have `exactOptionalPropertyType: true`
+- `followExactOptionalPropertyTypes` - Requires explicitly specifying `undefined` as a type for a parameter which is already optional &mdash; This provides the correct semantics for people who have [`exactOptionalPropertyType: true`](https://www.typescriptlang.org/tsconfig/#exactOptionalPropertyTypes)

 ### Examples